Crenshaw3000/Coffee-Sales-Dashboard/README.md

 # Maven Coffee Sales Dashboard <br />

-This Coffee Dashboard was created by using Flexdashboard in RStudio.
+This Maven Coffee Sales Dashboard was created by using Flexdashboard in RStudio.
 The dataset is from Kaggle.

 ![Coffee Sales Dashboard](Coffee_Sales_Dashboard.gif "Coffee Sales Dashboard") <br />